 Pacific and Regional Archive for Digital Sources in Endangered Cultures

-A race against time to digitise analog records of materials from endangered cultures from all over the world.
+A race against time to digitise analog records of materials in languages and cultures from all over the world.

 We hold 16,100 hours of audio recordings and 2,800 hours of video recordings that might otherwise have been lost.
 These recordings are of performance, narrative, singing, and other oral tradition.
-This amounts to over 220 terabytes, and represents 1,370 languages, mainly from the Pacific region.
+This amounts to over 220 terabytes, and represents 1,370 languages, mainly from, but not limited to, the Pacific region.

 Apu Kalsarap Nemaf and Limas Kalsarap reading a dictionary of their language.
 Erakor village, Vanuatu, 2001.